wiedymi/mediabunny/docs/guide/input-formats.md

 # Input formats

-Mediakit supports a wide variety of commonly used container formats for reading input files.
+Mediabunny supports a wide variety of commonly used container formats for reading input files.
 These *input formats* are used in two ways:
 - When creating an `Input`, they are used to specify the list of supported container formats.
 See [Creating a new input](./reading-media-files#creating-a-new-input) for more.
 - Given an existing `Input`, its `getFormat` method returns the *actual* format of the file as an `InputFormat`.